 Outside of work but still work-like…

-I am co-host and producer of the Higher Ed Social Podcast, which is closing in on its 4th year and 150th episode.
+I am co-host and producer of the Higher Ed Social Podcast, which has been on the air for over four years and 160 episodes.
 Every week, I join my co-host from Belmont University in Nashville, Tennessee and have an interesting conversation with a member of the higher education community.
 Guests range in years of experience, division, and location.
 We’ve even had a guest from Australia.
 I stay connected to the field through the podcast as well as serving as editor and contributor to Link: The Journal of Higher Education Web Professionals.

 In case you were curious…